 All communications will be done through Handshake so pay attention to Handshake emails and notifications.
 You may need to look in the Spam, Junk, or Clutter folders to find them!

 Applicants who are on financial aid or demonstrate high financial need, have longer internships, are juniors or higher, write a compelling essay, and have demonstrated their seriousness by talking with a CCI advisor about their plans will be the strongest candidates.
-(CCI Advisors are still available for phone, Skype, or Zoom appointment during the campus shut-down.)
-Please schedule through Handshake.
+(Please schedule appointments with CCI advisors through Handshake or with the Health Professions/Science Research Advisors through CTLR website.)
 Any combination of these will strengthen your chances.
 An internship should be one longer experience (e.g. 8 weeks or longer), not two shorter related experiences together in one application.
 Not receiving funding is not a reflection on the value of your experience, but is the reality of the funding committee having to make hard choices with limited funds.
-Applications for self-directed projects and from students not on financial aid who have low expenses and are applying mainly to off-set lost summer wages are less competitive.
+Applications from students not on financial aid who have low expenses and are applying mainly to off-set lost summer wages are less competitive.

-International internships require more planning time in planning, particularly in terms of investigating any visa issues associated with your internship.
+Information for international internships: International internships require more planning time, particularly in terms of investigating any visa issues associated with your internship.
 These internships can be an incredible part of a post-study abroad experience as well as an opportunity to explore work in international development or business, teaching, languages, and more.
 Please note that students must comply with international travel registration, waivers, and insurance coverage as described below in order to receive internship funding.